Miami Racketeering Lawyer

-Under Florida Statutes § 895.02, a pattern of racketeering means involvement in 2 or more activities, such as:
+Under Florida Statutes § 895.02, a pattern of racketeering means involvement in two or more activities, such as:

 Florida’s racketeering law further provides that the following conduct may give rise to criminal charges:

-Knowingly receiving illegally obtained funds and using them to:
+- Knowingly receiving illegally obtained funds and using them to either: